jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
-So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, get intimidated by the uber-rich, are scared about Covid-19... fine, you've spotted a problem.
+So, if you despise your job, see conspiracies everywhere, worry about climate change, get intimidated by the uber-rich, are scared about COVID-19... fine, you've spotted a problem.

 What are you going to do about it?
-Wait to cast a in an election, or use a tool to stop the flood, heal the wound, and solve the problem?
+Wait to cast a vote in an election, or use a tool to stop the flood, heal the wound, and solve the problem?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
-A few weeks ago these habits didn't even exist, and it's already taboo to flaunt them.
+A few weeks ago, these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.

 Good thing because we have a lot more evolution left to do.